BLumia/Mutter/README.md

 Source of **Mutter** doesn't contains a bunch of complex logic, so take it easy and just read and modify it to fit your use case.

+## Dependents

+If you are willing to use **Mutter** as a lightweight scaffold system, there are no extra requirement for your developmemt enviroment.
+But for the current default status of **Mutter**, it's a blogging system and we are using some commonly used modules, they are [DOM](https://secure.php.net/manual/en/book.dom.php) (for ParsedownExtra) and [mbstring](https://secure.php.net/manual/en/book.mbstring.php) (for UTF-8 support).
+Check out the links for details.

 ## License

 **Mutter** licensed under MIT License.